 In today’s economy, you expect your business to be taxed on its profits, its property, and its payroll.
 But there’s another, more insidious tax that most organizations pay without even realizing it—a hidden expense that drains resources, stifles innovation, and quietly sabotages your success.
+The hidden costs of data silos.
 It’s called the Data Silo Tax.
 This is the cumulative cost your business pays every single day for operating with a fragmented, disconnected data environment.
-When each department—from finance and operations to sales and marketing—runs on its own island of information, the tax shows up in wasted payroll, flawed strategies, and missed opportunities.
-It is the
+When each department—from finance and operations to sales and marketing—runs on its own island of information, the tax shows up in wasted payroll, flawed strategies,

 Picture this: It’s Monday morning, and you’re walking into a critical board meeting armed with what you believe are your company’s most important performance metrics.
 Five minutes into your presentation, your CFO interrupts with a completely different set of numbers for the same KPIs.
 Your VP of Sales chimes in with yet another figure.
 Suddenly, instead of discussing strategy, you’re debating which system has the “real” data.
 This is the frustrating reality in most organizations.
 You’re not suffering from a lack of data; you’re suffering from a lack of enterprise BI integration.
 When business intelligence systems and the data that